nathan-osman/nutclient/README.md

 ### Monitoring a UPS

-The `monitor` package simplifies the task of monitoring a UPS server for power events.
-Its usage is fairly straightforward:
+The `monitor` package simplifies the task of monitoring a UPS server for power events:

 ```golang
 import "github.com/nathan-osman/nutclient/v3/monitor"